-(Right / Left)

-Unlike linear polarization (described below), where the signal is fixed in an up and down fashion or a side to side fashion, Circular Polarization causes the signal to rotate.
-If it were possible to actually see the incoming signal, it would rotate like the hands on a clock.
-As with Linear Polarization, this has two modes of operation.
-It can either rotate in a clock wise fashion or counter clockwise.
-Polarization is very useful because it allows the frequency of a Right polarized signal to overlap with the same frequencies of a Left polarized signal.
+(Right / Left) Unlike linear polarization (described below), where the signal is fixed in an up and down fashion or a side to side fashion, Circular Polarization causes the signal to

 Polarization, Linear (Horizontal/Vertical)

 In layman's terms, a linearly polarized signal from a satellite approaches the earth as a wave that goes up and down like the waves on the ocean, or from side to side.
 These two types of waves are classified as being vertically or horizontally polarized.
 Polarization is very useful because it allows the frequency of a vertically polarized signal to overlap with the same frequencies of a Horizontally polarized signal.